jollivetc/debugJS/README.md

 # debugJS

-Code to show JS debug technics at Devfest Paris 2016.
+Code to show JS debug technics in Brown Bag Lunch, second version.

 To run this presentation, you need to